Rodaviva29/StripeCord/README.md

 **The Ultimate Discord Bot for Seamless Subscription Management with Stripe!**

-This StripeCord bot is useful to make an easy free integration with those two platforms.
-It makes direct requests to Stripe API without fees.
-It's just as simple as you think!
-Customers only need to provide e-mail address they used in Stripe Subscriptions within a Discord Command and they get instant access.
-There is a function to check every X hours if all the subscriptions are active or not.
+StripeCord is a simple, free solution to seamlessly integrate Stripe and Discord.
+It connects directly to the Stripe API, with no extra fees involved.
+All your customers need to do is enter the email address they used for their Stripe subscription via a Discord command, and they’ll get instant access.
+Plus, the bot automatically checks every X hours to ensure all subscriptions are still valid.

 ## 🧪 Beta Notes
 - Stripe Cord is having a big overhaul w/ support for multiple roles and +, check Stripe Cord V2 in [Dev Branch](https://github.com/Rodaviva29/StripeCord/tree/dev).
 - This is a **tested Beta Version**, not a full release.
 Breaking errors may occur, please report them in my Discord DM `Rodaviva` — I’d greatly appreciate it!

-If anyone would like to help the project, I would be grateful if you could make pull requests on what I still have pending, to enrich this project.
+If anyone would like to help the project, I would be grateful if you could make PRs or create a issue for enhancement features or bugs found.

-## Features

-1. Force Link Users to a E-mail with a Command;
-2. Users themselfs can Link their E-mail with a Command;
-3. Admin Command to Check the Status of the Subscription from Stripe;
-4. Configure the name of the commands, the time the check will execute and more with `.env` file.

 ## Wiki / Documentation

-Please check the [Wiki / Docs](https://github.com/Rodaviva29/StripeCord/wiki) to get started with this project.
+Please check the [Wiki / Docs](https://github.com/Rodaviva29/StripeCord/wiki) to get started with this project and to see all the features.

 ## License